jftuga/nextfreeip/README.md

 ```

 ## Notes
-* The program stops searching after it gets to the `.255` address.
+* The program stops searching after checking the `x.y.z.255` address.

+## Download
+* Binaries for Windows, macOS and Linux can be found on the [releases](releases) page.